sandroizidoro/GASS-METAL/README.md

 # GASS-METAL

-GASS-Metal is a method of searching for similar metallic sites, which uses a parallel genetic algorithm.
+GASS-Metal is a new method based on a parallel genetic algorithm to search for similar metal-binding sites in proteins.
+In addition to finding similar metal-binding sites, the method can find inter-domain sites and perform not exact matches using a substitution matrix (conservative mutations).

 Here are available the templates used by the method, as well as the list of substitutions (conservative mutations).